Hints and TipsWHAT YOU DON'T KNOW CAN HURT YOU.

 WHAT IF MY TIRE PRESSURE IS TOO HIGH?

-Over-inflation also increases tire wear in the centre portion of the tread and exposes your tires to damages from objects on the road and potholes.
-Your ride won't be nearly as comfortable either because your tires are "bouncing" on the road.
+If your tire pressure is too high, your tires are overinflated and have less contact with the road.
+This gives you less grip, traction and power, and increases your effective stopping distance.
+Over-inflation also increases tire wear in the centre portion of the tread and exposes your tires to damage from objects on the road and potholes.
+Your ride won't be nearly as comfortable either because your tires will be "bouncing" on the road.

 WHAT IF MY TIRE PRESSURE IS TOO LOW?

-Now you have the opposite situation and too much of your tire is in contact with the road.
+If your tires are underinflated, too much of your tire is in contact with the road.
 This makes your tire hot and may result in overheating.
 In the worst case scenario, this may cause tire failure.
 Under-inflation also increases tire wear on the tread at the edges and decreases your fuel economy.

 WHAT IS MY CORRECT TIRE PRESSURE?